bichanna/flan-book/src/booleans.md

 # Booleans
 A Boolean can be either `true` or `false`.
 Atom values `:true` and `:false` are also evaluated as Booleans.

-Impala defines a handful of operators that work with Booleans.
+Flan defines a handful of operators that work with Booleans.

 `&&` evaluates the right hand side if the left hand side is `true`.